 Suffice it to say that you can make from almost nothing to more than six figures a year—especially if you combine your freelancing with other streams of income.
 More on that below.

 Pros and cons of becoming a freelance digital marketer

 No career is perfect, and that goes for being a freelance digital marketer, too.
-Let’s examine the advantages and disadvantages of freelance marketing career.
+Let’s examine the advantages and disadvantages of a freelance marketing career.

 Pros of freelance digital marketing

 Freelancing as a digital marketer has many advantages.
 These include: